irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 - The semantics of that subtable is also a bit complicated, but in essence we casting a disassembly veriable(`offset`) to a constant value with a certain size of bytes by dereferenceing a address space that is an idintity map of values.
 - The way `LDOFF14` is displayed is the result of the calulation `off14 << 2` because we are displaying `offset`, this means that if `imm16` is `0x0016` then `off14` will be `0x0005` because we have discarded the 2 low bits, and then `offset` will be calculated to be `0x0014` which is the final value that we will both displayed and exported.
 - The instruction `ld.d` uses that the `LDOFF14` subtable
-- The semantics of `ld.d` dereferances the `ram` address space wit ha 4 byte access.
+- The semantics of `ld.d` dereferances the `ram` address space with a 4 byte access.

 ![Load instructions](/public/ghidra-processor/img/disasm4_load.png)